-The Philippines has experienced a number of major natural catastrophes over the years, including typhoons, floods, droughts, volcanic eruptions, and earthquakes.
+The Philippines has experienced a number of major natural catastrophes over the years, including typhoons, floods, droughts, volcanic eruptions and earthquakes.
 Natural catastrophes may disrupt business operations and impair the economic conditions in the affected areas, as well as the overall Philippine economy.
 These factors could have significant adverse effects on the Company's development projects, which may be susceptible to damage.
 Damages resulting from natural catastrophes could also give rise to claims against the Company from third parties or from customers, for example, for physical injury or loss of property.
-As a result, the occurrence of natural or other catastrophes or severe weather conditions may adversely affect its business, financial condition, and results of operations.
+As a result, the occurrence of natural or other catastrophes or severe weather conditions may adversely affect its business, financial condition and results of operations.

 Furthermore, the Company cannot obtain insurance at a reasonable cost or at all for certain types of losses from natural and other catastrophes.
 Neither does it carry any business interruption insurance.
 If an uninsured loss or a loss in excess of insured limits occurs, it could lose all or a portion of the capital invested in a property, as well as the anticipated revenue from such property, and incurs liabilities for any project costs or other financial obligations related to the business.
-Any material uninsured loss could materially and adversely affect the Company's business, financial condition, and results of operations.
+Any material uninsured loss could materially and adversely affect the Company's business, financial condition and results of operations.

-To mitigate this risk, the Company ensures that it conducts extensive and thorough due diligence and planning prior to the construction of its projects to minimize possible damage brought about by natural catastrophes.
-The Company also requires its contractors to maintain contractors' all-risk insurance for the duration of the development of its projects.
+To mitigate this risk, the Company requires its contractors to maintain contractors' all-risk insurance for the duration of the development of its projects.
 The Company requires its contractors to provide a warranty on their respective works.